Ethical Scenarios in NHS Interviews

 What is an Ethical Scenario?

-Here are some examples of ethical scenario questions:
+Here are a few examples of the sort of ethical scenario questions you could be asked:

-• “What would you respond to a colleague handling a situation unethically?”
+• “How would you respond to a colleague handling a situation unethically?”

 • “Tell me when you faced an ethical dilemma?”